-- Each preapproved placement has an externship (non-OCR) job posting in Symplicity. - Students may apply to up to 5 postings within the General program; the limit does not apply outside this program. - Read the posting carefully for eligibility information and preferences; note the externship course(s) designated for the placement and the course schedule (if available), in order to avoid conflicts with essential courses. - Be sure to write a tailored cover letter to highlight your qualifications for each externship. - o Proposals for externships at new placements are welcome, but the placement must qualify to be a regular part of our program, and the placement must be approved before a student can be enrolled.
-Direct inquiring placements to our externships website for information. - Postings are open during the application period starting about 6 weeks into the semester. - Applications are emailed to placements automatically at the end of the application period.
-They can be modified/withdrawn any time prior to then. - Most General placements interview students, mostly off-campus or virtually. - Most will contact you directly to schedule an interview. - Placements interviewing a large number of students may schedule interviews using Symplicity's OCR module (in which case you'll receive a Symplicity email notification). - During the COVID-19 pandemic, we anticipate that nearly all interviews will be conducted virtually or by telephone. - Offers and waitlist rankings are provided to Emory and held until the release date, when they are released via Symplicity with email notifications. - Students are not required to accept any offer, even a judicial offer, and we inform placements of this policy. - o If a placement makes an offer before the release date, you may politely let them know that Emory policy forbids you from accepting until offers are officially released.
+• Each preapproved placement has an externship (non-OCR) job posting in Symplicity.

+- Students may apply to up to 5 postings within the General program; the limit does not apply outside this program. - Read the posting carefully for eligibility information and preferences; note the externship course(s) designated for the placement and the course schedule (if available), in order to avoid conflicts with essential courses. - Be sure to write a tailored cover letter to highlight your qualifications for each externship. - Proposals for externships at new placements are welcome, but the placement must qualify to be a regular part of our program, and the placement must be approved before a student can be enrolled.
+Direct inquiring placements to our externships website for information.

+• Postings are open during the application period starting about 6 weeks into the semester.

+- Applications are emailed to placements automatically at the end of the application period.
+They can be modified/withdrawn any time prior to then. - Most General placements interview students, mostly off-campus or virtually. - Most will contact you directly to schedule an interview.
+Currently, we anticipate that nearly all interviews will be conducted virtually or by telephone. - Placements interviewing a large number of students may schedule interviews using Symplicity's OCR module (in which case you'll receive a Symplicity email notification). - Offers and waitlist rankings are provided to Emory and held until the release date, when they are released via Symplicity with email notifications. - Students are not required to accept any offer, even a judicial offer, and we inform placements of this policy. - If a placement makes an offer before the release date, you may politely let them know that Emory policy forbids you from accepting until offers are officially released.
 (We also inform them of this policy.) - When a student declines an offer, Symplicity automatically sends an offer to the next student on the waitlist.
 So, as soon as you have made a decision, please decline all other offers promptly so that waitlisted students can be notified.